David Kalender, Senior Rabbi

 Judaism teaches that no matter where we are, what we know or what we believe, there’s always room for growth, and Rabbi Kalender is honored to help community members enhance their Jewish souls through knowledge, practice and engagement.
 Olam Tikvah now has over 100 Torah readers and Shelichay Tzibor (service leaders), representing congregants from post-b'nei mitzvah to octogenarians.
 Enthusiasm for all kinds of learning and spiritual growth is burgeoning—weekly Mishnah and Talmud classes, mini-courses on theology and history, Bible and Israel courses in partnership with other DC area institutions, book discussions, Hebrew language classes and Scholars-in-Residence.
 He also loves to learn and is a Senior Rabbinic Fellow at the Shalom Hartman Institute.

 The Kalenders feel blessed to be part of this wonderful shul community since 1998.
 David and his wife, Talya, the Director of Camper Care for Camp Ramah, have three children.
-Aryeh is a JDC Entwine Service Corp Fellow in Riga, Latvia, Yaira made Aliyah and serves as an instructor in the IDF, and Nadav is a student at Charles E. Smith JDS.
+Aryeh has just completed his time as a JDC Entwine Service Corp Fellow in Riga, Latvia, Yaira made Aliyah and has just finished her service as an instructor in the IDF, and Nadav recently completed one year working with underprivileged children in Netanya.

 Beyond Glenbrook Road, Rabbi Kalender is engaged in the larger community as well.
 He serves as the Chairman of the Fairfax County Faith Communities in Action and has served as board member of the Jewish Community Center of Northern Virginia, Gesher Jewish Day School and the Partnership to Prevent and End Homelessness in Fairfax County.